Skip to content

 Orion UI (orion_ui)

-Orion UI lets you build interactive notebook controls—sliders, selects, buttons, cards—in Python.
+Orion UI lets you build interactive notebook controls and displays, including sliders, selects, buttons, cards, and DataFrame tables, in Python.
 Outputs render as native Orion components in Notebook view and App View.

 The /orion-ui built-in skill teaches the assistant this workflow.
 Extended guide: Built-in skill: Orion UI.